 Harvard T.H Chan School of Public Health’s Role on the Countdown

-Peter Berman, Professor of the Practice of Global Health Systems and Economics at HSPH, has chaired the CD’s Financing Working Group (FWG) since 2009 and participates actively in the CD Coordinating Committee, the Scientific Review Group, and CD conferences and events.
+Peter Berman, Professor of the Practice of Global Health Systems and Economics at the Harvard T.H.
+Chan School of Public Health, has chaired the CD’s Financing Working Group (FWG) since 2009 and participates actively in the CD Coordinating Committee, the Scientific Review Group, and CD conferences and events.
 As chair of the FWG, he has led the delivery of financing estimates for the CD 2012 report, the CD 2014 report, the Lancet series, participated in CD governance and meetings, and coordinated FWG meetings and conference participation.

 Countdown and FWG Activities